What Is Pemphigus?

 Herpes is another condition that can cause painful blisters on your mouth and genitals.
 But it’s not caused by your body attacking itself.

 Your doctor will likely give you medicine that’ll help ease your symptoms and make you more comfortable.
-What he prescribes will depend on what type of pemphigus you have and how bad your symptoms are.
+What they prescribe will depend on what type of pemphigus you have and how bad your symptoms are.
 Treatment might include:

-- Biological therapies.
+Biological therapies.
 If other medications aren’t working, your doctor may give you a medication called rituximab (Rituxan).
-He’ll give it to you as an intravenous injection.
+You'll get it in an injection.
 It helps decrease the number of antibodies that are attacking your body.

-- Antibiotics, antivirals, and antifungal medications.
-These help to fight or prevent infections.
+Antibiotics, antivirals, and antifungal medications.
+These fight or prevent infections.